Wyoming RN to MSN Programs

 An MSN degree is a great way to expand the number of career opportunities available to registered nurses in Wyoming.
 Due to its rural environment and spread out population, Wyoming has a need for advanced nursing professionals with a special emphasis on rural health.
 An MSN degree opens the door to a number of nursing careers, including:

 - Nurse Educator

 RN to MSN Salary Comparison

 In addition to career advancement opportunities, completing a graduate level nursing degree delivers increased earning potential for Wyoming nurses.
-The mean annual wage for MSN-educated nurse practitioners in Wyoming is around $113,000.
-Compare that to the mean annual wage for a registered nurse in Wyoming: around $62,980.
+The average annual wage for MSN-educated nurse practitioners in Wyoming is around $100,000.
+Compare that to the average base salary for a registered nurse in Wyoming: around $72,000.
 In Wyoming, there are dozens of other pathways for MSN-educated registered nurses, all with salaries that are significantly higher than an AND- or BSN-educated nurse.